nismod/git-novice/_includes/slides/05-history.md

 $ cat mars.txt
 ```

+--

 ```
 Cold and dry, but everything is my favorite color
 The two moons may be a problem for Wolfman
 But the Mummy will appreciate the lack of humidity
 ```

+To go back even further, we can use a commit identifier instead:

+```bash
+$ git checkout f22b25e mars.txt
+```

+???

 As you might guess from its name,
 `git checkout` checks out (i.e., restores) an old version of a file.
 In this case,
 we're telling Git that we want to recover the version of the file recorded in `HEAD`,
 which is the last saved commit.
-If we want to go back even further,
-we can use a commit identifier instead:

-```bash
-$ git checkout f22b25e mars.txt
-```

 ---

-## Don't Lose Your HEAD
+## Note: Don't Lose Your HEAD

 Above we used